lukassnoek/VoxelViz/README.md

 for a virtual private server"), but mainly because I was looking for an excuse to mess around with the new [Plotly Dash](https://plot.ly/dash) framework.
 The app turned out better than I expected and I think I'll try to convert it into an open-source package for everyone to use.
-That is, I'll rewrite it such that any neuroimaging researcher (or teacher!
-More about that later) with a proper dataset can use `VoxelViz` to show/demonstrate it.
+That is, I'll rewrite it such that any neuroimaging researcher (or teacher! more about that later) with a proper dataset can use `VoxelViz` to show/demonstrate it.

 ## Usage